jupyterhub/jupyterhub/README.md

 ## Getting started

-See the [getting started document](docs/source/getting-started.md) for some of the basics of configuring your JupyterHub deployment.
+See the [getting started document](docs/source/getting-started.md) for the basics of configuring your JupyterHub deployment.

 ### Some examples